davidgohel/ReporteRs/README.md

 License
 -------
 The ReporteRs package is licensed under the GPLv3.
+See COPYRIGHTS file in the inst directory for additional details.